 As of this writing, Ubuntu Edge funding have reached $5.6M out of their audacious $32M goal.
 If they reach their funding goal, it will be the single largest crowdfunded product yet.
 Its been a little over 2 days since Ubuntu launched their funding campaign and it still too early to tell if they can reach their goal, but there is no lack of naysayers about the project.
-Some of them are valid criticisms, but I think most people are missing the point of this project; and in all I think crowdsourcing Ubuntu Edge, instead of self financing it, is a brilliant move and here is why:
+Some of them are valid criticisms, but I think most people are missing the point of this project; and in all I think crowdsourcing Ubuntu Edge, instead of self-financing it, is a brilliant move and here is why:

-- Do you know how much it costs to advertise your brand name on every single major tech or non tech news outlet online for 1 month straight?
+- Do you know how much it costs to advertise your brand name on every single major tech or non-tech news outlet online for 1 month straight?
 I don’t have the exact figure but I am willing to bet it costs much more than 32 million.
 Microsoft with Windows 8 and Motorola with the new Moto X is rumored to be spending more than 1 billion dollars on advertising for their products.
-Ubuntu on the other hand is not a daily household name, so any type of free month-long exposure is a good thing.
+Ubuntu, on the other hand, is not a daily household name, so any type of free month-long exposure is a good thing.
 It has the side-effect of getting funded for a physical product and perhaps a serious entry in the mobile market.

-- Currently, mobile device market is a duopoly ruled by Google’s Android and Apple’s iOS, there are some smaller competition like Windows, Blackberry and to a much lesser extend FirefoxOS; but they have very little market share or serious fan following.
+- Currently, mobile device market is a duopoly ruled by Google’s Android and Apple’s iOS, there is some smaller competition like Windows, Blackberry and to a much lesser extend FirefoxOS; but they have a very little market share or serious fan following.
 We need some serious competition and preferably from the Open Source community and in my opinion Ubuntu Edge is the ideal candidate.
 It adds some unique features and unique UI elements that differentiates itself from the current status quo.
 Unlike Android, its a full-blown Linux OS, with presumably much finer control on the overall device.

 - Its very difficult to get into partnership with major phone service providers like Verizon or AT&T, unless you have good recognition or deep pocket.
-FirefoxOS was able to get into partnership because Mozilla has more name recognition and much deeper pocket than Ubuntu or Canonical.
+FirefoxOS was able to get into a partnership because Mozilla has more name recognition and much deeper pocket than Ubuntu or Canonical.
 By reaching the goal in the biggest crowd funding project in such a short time, and having most of the internet tech community talking about it, they can get mobile carriers interested in having ubuntu as an option by getting market validation from this experiment.